loretoparisi/netflix_challenge/data/good_predictions/README.txt

 Further details on predictions in this folder:

+KNN_ON_TIMESVDPP_QUAL_7.284: This was generated on May 14 at 1:02 pm. kNN with MIN_COMMON = 24 and MAX_WEIGHT = 400 was carried out on the residuals
+of a Time-SVD++ run with 60 factors, 40 iterations, and 30 time bins (the remaining parameters for the Time-SVD++ were the same as those in TIMESVDPP_QUAL_7.749).

 SVDPP_QUAL_7.069: This was generated on May 14 at 10:57 am.
 An overfitted SVD++ run was carried out with 2000 factors, 80 iterations, and a learning rate decay of 0.935.
 All other parameters (LRs/RFs) were unchanged relative